DvvCz/Lum/README.md

 	x = 55
 }
 ```

+### Why lua?

+Luajit is fast enough, and works really well for writing small code, especially for parsing.
+(The parser and tokenizer are <500 lines of code!).
+It will eventually be bootstrapped.

+### Status?

 This language isn't quite ready yet.
 It needs a standard library, online repl, and a name..
 Come back later!